quantFactory/deep_LIQ/README.md

 ### How to train the model and run the webserver

 #### 1-Model training:
-Run att_predict.py file by typing command below in Windows commandline applikcation  or Mac/Linux Terminal application :
+Run att_predict.py file by typing command below in Windows commandline applikcation  or Mac/Linux Terminal application:

            computerName:~ Username$ python att_perdict.py